CA4022/CSC1109-Data-Speed-and-Scale/docs/lab2/index.md

 NOTE: The `LOAD INTO TABLE` operation here moves the file from its original location on the HDFS cluster into hive's "data warehouse".

-At this point we have created a SQL queyable table containing our dataset, that is decentrally stored across a number of nodes and where queries on that table will run across the entire cluster.
+At this point we have created a SQL queryable table containing our dataset, that is decentrally stored across a number of nodes and where queries on that table will run across the entire cluster.
 From here, we can treat it as any other common, familiar SQL table while reaping the benefits of running on a HDFS/MapReduce cluster.
 For example:

 ```sql
 --8<-- "lab2/src/table_queries.sql"